On Protecting Children from Information Harmful to Their Health and Development: Introduction

 The law prohibits the distribution of "harmful" material among minors, including material which "may elicit fear, horror, or panic in children", or depicts violence, unlawful activities, substance abuse, or self-harm.
 It has been amended twice; an amendment in 2012 instituted a mandatory content rating system for material distributed through an "information and telecommunication network" (covering television and the internet), and, in other laws, established a blacklist for censoring websites which describe suicide, glorify illegal drugs, or contain child pornography.
 A second amendment passed in 2013 added "propaganda" promoting "Non-traditional sexual relationships" as a class of harmful content under the law.

-Formation of the Soviet and Russian age restrictions system
+Formation of the age restrictions system

 During the Soviet period, there was a three-tier system of age restrictions, recorded in the permit issued to each film (domestic or foreign):